 In connection with the financing of the CenStar acquisition, the Company, together with Spark HoldCo, issued the CenStar Note to RAC for \$2.1 million on July 8, 2015.
 The CenStar Note matures on July 8, 2020, and bears interest at an annual rate of 5%, payable semiannually.
 The Company has the right to pay interest in kind at its option.
 The CenStar Note is convertible into shares of the Company's Class B common stock, par value \$0.01 per share (and a related unit of Spark HoldCo) at a conversion price of \$16.57 per share.
 RAC may not exercise conversion rights for the first eighteen months after the CenStar Note is issued.
-The CenStar Note is subject to automatic conversion upon a sale of the Company.
-The CenStar Note is subordinated in certain respects to the Senior Credit Facility pursuant to a subordination agreement.
-The Company may pay interest and prepay principal so long as the Company is in compliance with its covenants; is not in default under the Senior Credit Facility and has minimum availability of \$5.0 million under its borrowing base under the Senior Credit Facility.
+The CenStar Note is subject to automatic conversion upon a sale of the Company may pay interest and prepay principal so long as the Company is in compliance with its covenants; is not in default under the Senior Credit Facility and has minimum availability of \$5.0 million under its borrowing base under the Senior Credit Facility.
 Shares of Class A common stock resulting from the conversion of the shares of Class B common stock issued as a result of the conversion right under the CenStar Note will be entitled to registration rights identical to the registration rights currently held by NuDevco on shares of Class A common stock it receives upon conversion of its existing shares of Class B common stock.